HappyDustbunny/n_body/README.md

 Two clusters of 15000 stars each collide.

 \
 The simulation runs slower.
-This gif shows about 1:30 min runtime on a GTX 970 graphics card.
+This gif shows about 1:30 min runtime on an i7 processor with a GTX 970 graphics card.